mileni98/data-warehouse/README.md

 ## Querry example

-You can find several SQL queries supporting 3 tasked themes in the **query.txt** file.
-Here's an example query that shows the number of stay nights and average price per night per month for a specific apartment:
+You can find several SQL queries supporting 3 tasked themes in the **queries folder**.
+Here's an example query that shows the number of stay nights and average price per night per month for all apartments combined:

 ```sql
 SELECT